almonax/test-work/readme.md

 2. ~~Use Laravel / Symfony seeder to fill database with data.~~ (See /database/seeds)
 3. ~~Use Twitter Bootstrap to apply basic styles to your page.~~ (See /resources/assets/.. js && scss)
 4. ~~Create another web page with a list of all employees~~ with all employee record fields from the database and implement possibility to order by any field.
     - For the nested set model, there is no particular sense in the duck on any field.
-However, a simple search by fields `id` and `fullname`
+But implemented a simple search by fields `id` and `fullname`
 5. Add possibility to search by any field to the page you created in task 4.
 6. Add possibility to order (and search if task 5 is implemented) by any field without reloading the whole page (i.e. using ajax).
 7. ~~Using standard Laravel / Symfony functionality implement login/password restricted area of the website.~~